 Sterling received a $25 million fine from the NBA before countersuing and getting the penalty drastically reduced.
 In fairness perhaps Stern felt that he would not have the support of the other owners' to remove Sterling.
 Sterling, an attorney is a skilled and experienced litigator that loves to fight and has spent the majority of his adult life in a court room will find fighting the NBA this time much more difficult when tangling with the NBA everything is in arbitration and NOT litigation.

 After the comments aired Clippers sponsors such as State Farm, CarMax, Kia and Virgin America reportedly already have yanked their team sponsorship deals (but not those with individual Clippers players).
 This is an issue of respect.
-What other race calls themselves a derogatory name face-to-face on a daily basis?
+What other race calls themselves a derogatory name face-to-face on a daily basis, yet is outraged when someone of another race does the same?
 Uses the same derogatory name in Hip Hop music?
 What race disrespects their women and calls them derogatory names on a daily basis?

 If we as black people are to demand our respect we have to step our game up, respect ourselves, be respectful of others and teach it to our children and urge members of our community to do the same.
 In a defining moment for Adam Silver today, letting everyone know that he is not David Stern, after the league's investigation with the support of the other 29 owners Silver has banned Donald T. Sterling for life from the NBA and any NBA business and fined him $2.5 million for his comments.